 9. A dream will never work until you go public with it.
 Telling others about your dream places an accountability on your actions.

 10. Faith is thanking God BEFORE He comes through.
 The Bible is full of field of dreams moments.
 There is power in words of declaration.
 This will be our prayer for our young people, that they understand the power in their words for God’s best for their lives.

 11. Faith is unlearning your fears until all that is left is the fear of God.
 You have to replace your fears with the truth about who God says you are and what is possible.
 Stop telling your God about your fears and start telling your fears about your God.

 12. The hardest part of any dream is the holding pattern.
 Some could even call the holding “pattern” the holding “cell.”
 Abraham had to wait 25 years for his child.
 David had to wait decades for his anointing as a king to come to pass.
 Moses had to wait for 40 years before God took him into his purpose.

-Consecrate yourself in 2021.
-Set time aside and do not let anything interrupt it.
+Set time aside time to fast and do not let anything interrupt it.
 Read God’s Word and He will speak to you through each page if you ask the Holy Spirit to guide you and reveal His truth to you.
 Change your pace, change your place, and seek God like never before.
 Let worship fill your atmosphere this year!

 Ask God for a “Field of Dreams” moment during your fast.
 Worship like never before.
-Declare that 2021 will be different than any other year.
+Declare your future will be different than your past.
 Return to the altar of God and fight for your dream during this fast.
 Fight for your family.
 Fight for your purpose.
 Step out of the ‘tent’ of limited vision to see what you have never seen before.
 Ask the Lord for a family vision.